-Using a cycle of 20 seconds work and 10 second rest for 8 cycles, pick body weight exercises and go all out for your 20 seconds work and deep diaphragmatic breaths on your rest period.
+Using a cycle of 20 seconds work and 10 second rest for 8 cycles, pick a mixture of body weight exercises and go all out for your 20 seconds.
+Recover with deep diaphragmatic breaths on your rest period.

 Example exercises for your work period:

 It takes 4 minutes for one Tabata, so depending on your schedule and recovery you could do one 4 minute per day, or 3 in a row, 2 – 3 times per week.

 100 every day.
 Do in segments to start with – try to build up to 100 in one go.